-Airport to Sapporo: The most direct route to the hotel is via the Airport limousine bus 14 to Nakajima at ¥1030.
-The bus leaves once an hour and the ride is about 1hr 9mins.
-Alternatively, the JR Airport Rail leaves about 3 times an hour and only takes 37mins ¥1070 (without reservation).
+Airport to Sapporo: The most direct route to the hotel is via the Airport limousine bus 14 to Nakajima at ¥1,030.
+The bus leaves every hour and the ride is about 1hr 9mins.
+Alternatively, the JR Airport Rail leaves about three times per hour, and only takes 37mins ¥1,070 (without reservation).

-Getting Around Sapporo: The key sights within the city are within walking distance.
-For the subway you can use the Kitaka IC card or the 1-day unlimited subway pass for ¥830 (¥520 on weekends and public holidays).
+Getting around Sapporo: The key sights within the city are within walking distance.
+For the subway, you can use the Kitaca IC card or the 1-day unlimited subway pass for ¥830 (¥520 on weekends and public holidays).

 Located within the JR Sapporo station, this is perhaps one of the best places to start your trip in Hokkaido!
 A popular conveyor belt sushi place with quality cuts yet affordable plates ranging from ¥140 – 453, don’t be surprised to find a queue as long as 90 minutes!
 We arrived around 3PM and only had to wait for about 10 minutes, so do try to avoid the peak meal times.